MohamedAbusurra/CS456-Assignment-3-Local-Search/README.md

     -- Hill Climbing Search Algorithm
         -- Uses random with seed for tie-breakers on possible successor states.
-        -- Program stops once heuristic = 0 for the current solution state (no queens can attack each other).
+        -- Program stops once heuristic = 0 for the current solution state (no queens can attack each other) or once algorithm gets stuck (no equal or better neighbors).
         -- Prints step number, solution state board configuration, and heuristic value in each iteration.

     -- Simulated Annealing Search Algorithm